helidon-io/helidon/pico/builder/README.md

 # pico-builder

-The <b>Pico Builder</b> provides compile-time code generation for fluent builders.
+The <b>Helidon Pico Builder</b> provides compile-time code generation for fluent builders.
 It was inspired by [Lombok]([https://projectlombok.org/), but the implementation here in Helidon is different in a few ways:
 <ol>
     <li>Pico Builders target interface or annotation types only.</li>
     <li>Generated classes implement the target interface (or annotation) and provide a fluent builder that will always have an implementation of <i>toString(), hashCode(), and equals().</i></li>